Niente di male

-"Niente di male" is a song recorded by Italian singer Giorgia.
-The song was released on 18 October 2024 through Sony Music and Epic Records as the lead single from her twelfth studio album G.
+"Niente di male" is a song recorded by Italian singer-songwriter Giorgia.
+The song was released on 18 October 2024 through Epic and Sony Music as the lead single from her twelfth studio album, G.

 Composition

-The song was written by Mara Sattei, Alessandro La Cava, Federica Abbate, Jacopo Porporino and produced by Cripo.
+The song was written by Mara Sattei, Alessandro La Cava, Federica Abbate, Jacopo Pio Porporino, aka Jacopo Sol, and produced by Cripo.
 It marked the second artistic collaboration between Giorgia and Mara Sattei since the latter's song "Parentesi" published in 2022.
 The artist recounted the meaning of the song and its composition: